 share that.
 That's it for the GDPR notice.

-I am now taking on a few small and interesting jobs that don't involve a lot of stress.
-I'm building more (hopefully) exciting things, and still developing my products and solutions.
+Finally Retired!
+I now only take on a few small and interesting jobs that don't involve a lot of stress.

 Many thanks to all my customers and friends over the years.
 It was a pleasure meet you, and to put your equipment put back into usable shape, and hear that music again.